danielhusar/no-media-queries/Readme.md

 # No Media Quaries [![Build Status](https://travis-ci.org/danielhusar/no-media-queries.svg)](https://travis-ci.org/danielhusar/no-media-queries)

 Export the css without mediaqueries matching maximum page width.
+This library can be used when you cant use respond.js, so you can have separated stylesheet for non responsive layout for IE8.

 Also avaiable as [gulp](https://github.com/danielhusar/gulp-no-media-queries)/[grunt](https://github.com/danielhusar/grunt-no-media-queries) plugin.